magenta-aps/OS2mo-ldap-import-export/README.md

 Other valid names include "Email" and "Postadresse"; any MO class from ramodels should be acceptable.

-Available classes can be retrived by:
+Available classes and their attributes can be retrieved by:
 * MO: http://localhost:8000/docs#/MO/load_address_types_from_MO_MO_Address_types_get,
 * LDAP: http://localhost:8000/docs#/LDAP/load_overview_from_LDAP_LDAP_overview_get